Curry and his supporting cast rally Warriors past Heat in OT - WHIZ News

+“Everything was in rhythm for Steph.
+Percentages always catch up for him,” Kent Bazemore said.
+“We just stayed with it, which is good on him, just staying with it and keep letting it fly.
+He was huge for us late there.”

-Kent Bazemore had a follow shot with 1:32 left for one of his two big baskets in OT and finished with a season-high 26 points — his second 20-point performance this season.
+Bazemore tipped in Wiggins’ miss with 1:32 left for one of his two big baskets in OT and finished with a season-high 26 points — his second 20-point performance this season.

 Curry scored 25 points and overcame an off shooting night by finding his stroke when it mattered most.
 He added 11 assists and seven rebounds.